 You may want to retreat to your own cocoon, overthinking about the future of your marriage.
 You might even question yourself and everything around you, but you would not be willing to share it with anyone in fear of judgment.
 It is normal to not be able to discuss the issue directly with your partner, but you do need some help addressing the problem.
 Avoid waiting in silence, hoping that things will eventually change for the better.

 Instead, seek the help of a therapist instead of obsessing over the situation and its outcomes.
 Should you need it, Bonobology’s panel of experienced counselors are here to help you.
 Talking to one will resolve all your doubts and give you the right direction while you’re grappling with too many emotions like fear, guilt, sadness, doubt, anger, etc., all at once.
 A therapist with expertise in marital infidelity can assist you to get through the troublesome stage faster.

 5. Back off for a while

-It is emotionally cathartic to shout, cry, throw things, and blame your partner for ruining everything.
+It is emotionally cathartic to shout, cry, throw things, and blame your partner for ruining everything as a way of coping with emotional affairs and inappropriate talk.
 But a better chance to save your marriage is by backing off.
 This gives your spouse some time to clear their head and think sensibly about their actions.
 Try to maintain your calm and practice confidence.
 Providing your partner with a breathing space will give them a chance to phase their emotional affair out.

 Backing off is an important step to deal with an emotional affair.
 It hastens the healing process.
-Behaving in a needy manner will confirm your partner’s apprehensions towards your relationship.
-To sober down their emotional infidelity, you need to give them the time to ponder on their behaviour so that they realise their actions and its effects.
+Being needy or clingy will confirm your partner’s apprehensions toward your relationship.
+To sober down their emotional infidelity, you need to give them the time to ponder on their behavior so that they realize their actions and their effects on your relationship.